Skip to main content

 A small, highly rated pizza shop on 2nd Avenue that punches above its weight with flavorful pies and a welcoming counter service setup.
 Its limited review volume suggests a tight‑knit local following.
 Expect classic combinations and quality ingredients in a casual atmosphere.
 Noted for its friendly staff and satisfying slices.

-Classic Cheese Pizza, Prosciutto & Arugula, Mushroom Truffle Slice
+Must-Try Dishes: Classic Cheese Pizza, Prosciutto & Arugula, Mushroom Truffle Slice

-What makes it special: Flavorful pies with thoughtful topping combos.
+What Makes it Special: Flavorful pies with thoughtful topping combos.

 A 24-hour neighborhood deli that’s most useful for fast, reliable staples when you need something now, not later.
 Keep it tight: one hot breakfast sandwich or wrap, plus one cold drink or simple side—this place wins on speed and convenience.

-Bacon Egg & Cheese, Chicken Caesar Wrap, Cheeseburger
+Must-Try Dishes: Bacon Egg & Cheese, Chicken Caesar Wrap, Cheeseburger

-What makes it special: A 24-hour deli option for fast sandwiches and wraps in the neighborhood.
+What Makes it Special: A 24-hour deli option for fast sandwiches and wraps in the neighborhood.

 7.5